-105 From July to December 2021, the first six months of compulsory customs declaration for all goods imported into the EU irrespective of their value - traditional trade in goods represented over 220 million import declarations for a value of EUR 1,250 billion.
-In contrast, it is estimated that e-commerce represented 490 million customs declarations for a unmanageable flow of millions of small individual consignments to be controlled and checked for fiscal and non-fiscal requirements, such as checking toys for compliance with the Toy Safety Directive.
-Data from European countries show the relevant importance of toys in cross border trade in individual parcels (10 % of small value parcels concerns toys), as well as the very high increase over the last period106.
-Evidence also suggests that the probability that small consignments will contain non-compliant or dangerous goods is very high107.
+in terms of import, export or transit was of over 868 million items.
+From July to December 2021, e-commerce represented more than twice the number of traditional customs transactions for only 0.4% of the value.
+For customs, e-commerce means an exponential and unmanageable flow of millions of small individual consignments to be controlled and checked for fiscal and non-fiscal requirements, such as checking toys for compliance with the Toy Safety Directive.
+Data from European countries show the relevant importance of toys in cross border trade in individual parcels (10% of small value parcels concerns toys), as well as the very high increase over the last period.
+Evidence also suggests that the probability that small consignments will contain non-compliant or dangerous goods is very high.